Graduate Pharmacy Aptitude Test Syllabus

 • General Pharmacology

-• Pharmacology of peripheral nervous system
+• Pharmacology of the peripheral nervous system

-• Pharmacology of central nervous System
+• Pharmacology of the Central Nervous System

-• Drugs acting on urinary system
+• Drugs acting on the urinary system

 • Chemotherapy

-• Autacoids and their Antagonists
+• Autacoids and Their Antagonists

 Pharmacognosy